waste-of-kindergarten/xpython37-v0.1/python/Doc/library/ssl.rst

    Possible value for :attr:`SSLContext.verify_flags`.
 In this mode, only the peer cert is checked but none of the intermediate CA certificates.
 The mode requires a valid CRL that is signed by the peer cert's issuer (its direct ancestor CA).
-If no proper CRL has has been loaded with :attr:`SSLContext.load_verify_locations`, validation will fail.
+If no proper CRL has been loaded with :attr:`SSLContext.load_verify_locations`, validation will fail.

    .. versionadded:: 3.4